manaressam9/OurASM_project/README.md

  # ream
 - this project explains how to control -5 leads unipolar- stepper motor using 8086 micro processor This project is programmed in assembly language, and designed using protous 8.6
  # ream

+# we start with controlling the mode of the motor:
+# stepper motor works in 3 different modes ,we will cover only two of them :
+  - full mode
+  - half mode
+# stepper motor rotates in two direction:
+  - anti clockwise
+  - clockwise
+# stepper motor works in different speeds:
+  - low speed
+  - midium speed
+  - high speed